paulscherrerinstitute/mrfioc2/README.md

 ## Supported hardware

-* EVG VME-230: VME-230 form factor event generator.
+* EVG VME-230: VME-230 form factor event generator. (tested and working)
-* EVG VME-300: VME-300 form factor event master (event generator).
+* EVG VME-300: VME-300 form factor event master / event generator.  (tested, check known issues)
-* EVG cPCI-230: cPCI-230 form factor event generator (except GUI)
+* EVG cPCI-230: cPCI-230 form factor event generator (not tested, no GUI)
-* EVR VME-230: VME-230 form factor event receiver.
+* EVR VME-230: VME-230 form factor event receiver. (tested and working)
-* EVR VME-300: VME-300 form factor event receiver.
+* EVR VME-300: VME-300 form factor event receiver.  (tested, check known issues)
-* EVR PCIe-300: PCIe-300 form factor event receiver.
+* EVR PCIe-300: PCIe-300 form factor event receiver. (tested and working with firmware version 7.
+Not everything works with firmware version 202 - check known issues)
-* EVR cPCI-230: cPCI-230 form factor event receiver (except GUI)
+* EVR cPCI-230: cPCI-230 form factor event receiver (not tested, no GUI)

 mrfioc2 driver supports hardware firmware versions up to and including 202.
-Minimal supported firmware version for :
+Minimal supported firmware version for:

 * EVG is 3,
 * PCIe form factor EVR is 3,
 * VME form factor EVR 4.

 ## Known issues
-* With firmware version 200+ (support for 300-series hardware)
+* 300-series hardware with firmware version 202:
-    * some EVR-PCIe-300 devices with firmware version 200+ do not work at 142.876 MHz event clock.
+    * some EVR-PCIe-300 devices with firmware version 202 do not work at 142.876 MHz event clock.
 They were tested, and were working, at 125 MHz event clock.
     * mapping two output sources to one output was not tested on EVR-PCIe-300 devices.
-    * sending does not work if delay compensation is disabled.
+    * data buffer sending does not work if delay compensation is disabled.
-    * in addition to the segmented data buffer operation, data buffer interrupt also gets triggered by the control logic that was used in older hardware.
+    * in addition to the normal segmented data buffer operation, data buffer interrupt also gets triggered by the control logic that was used in older hardware.
 This in turn means reduced performance, since data buffer handling is triggered when there is no data buffer update.
 Awaiting firmware fix.
-    * sending the data buffer upstream does not work on EVR-VME-300 and was not tested on other cards.
     * CML: only frequency mode works, since hardware addresses which store patterns are currently not accessible.
     * EVM-VME-300: Input registers for FrontInp0 and FrontInp2 are linked together in hardware.
 Awaiting firmware fix.
+* sending the data buffer upstream does not work on EVR-VME-300 and was not tested on other cards.

-## Prerequisites
+## Dependencies

 - [EPICS base](http://www.aps.anl.gov/epics/base/R3-14/index.php) >= 3.14.8.2
 - [devlib2](https://github.com/epics-modules/devlib2/) >=2.6
 - [MSI tool]( http://www.aps.anl.gov/epics/extensions/msi/index.php) to expand databases (included in EPICS base >= 3.15.1)

-__Optional prerequisites:__
+__Optional:__

 For building the documentation (for more information inspect readme in `documentation` folder):